maruel/citygpt/data/ottawa/ingested/road-activity-law-no-2003-445.md

 1. Despite subsections 5(1) through 5(6) inclusive , the General Manager may determine, for reasons of public safety or the effective operation of the public transportation system, when a Road Cut, Temporary Road Closure, Road Activity or Complex Temporary Construction-related Encroachment Permit or reinstatement of a Road Cut shall occur.
 1. Where work under a Road Cut permit is temporarily stopped for a period exceeding three months, notification in accordance with the applicable requirements of section 5 shall be provided before work may recommence.
 1. Despite subsections 5(1) and 5(2) , where it is required to reroute buses, or where permission is required under Section 23 to temporarily close a Highway the permit holder or the person responsible for the Road Activity shall submit such requests to the General Manager at least fifteen (15) working days in advance of commencing any Road Activity or Road Cut or Complex Temporary Construction-related Encroachment Permit, and no work shall be started within that period unless otherwise authorized by the General Manager.
-1. Where subsection 5(6) applies, and the work is cancelled or postponed, the permit holder shall, at least two (2) working days prior to the originally scheduled date for the commencement of the work, or in accordance with any condition of approval for the temporary closure of a Highway under section 23 or the rerouting of buses, notify in writing and in both official languages every resident, tenant and business located beside or near the Highway where the work will occur, as well as the Ward Councillor of the cancellation or postponement.
+1. Where subsection 5(6) applies, and the work is cancelled, postponed or extended, the permit holder shall, at least two (2) working days prior to the originally scheduled date for the commencement of the work, or in accordance with any condition of approval for the temporary closure of a Highway under section 23 or the rerouting of buses, notify in writing and in both official languages every resident, tenant and business located beside or near the Highway where the work will occur, as well as the Ward Councillor of the cancellation, postponement or extension.
+(2025-164)
-1. Where subsection 5(6) or 5(9) applies, and the work is cancelled or postponed, the permit holder or person responsible for Road Activity shall, at least two (2) working days prior to the originally scheduled date for the commencement of the work, or in accordance with any condition of approval for the temporary closure of a Highway under section 23 or the rerouting of buses, notify the General Manager of the cancellation or postponement, and no work requiring the rerouting of buses or the temporary closure of a Highway may occur at a later date without re-submitting a request in accordance with subsection 5(9).
+1. Where subsection 5(6) or 5(9) applies, and the work is cancelled, postponed or extended, the permit holder or person responsible for Road Activity shall, at least two (2) working days prior to the originally scheduled date for the commencement of the work, or in accordance with any condition of approval for the temporary closure of a Highway under section 23 or the rerouting of buses, notify the General Manager of the cancellation, postponement or extension, and no work requiring the rerouting of buses or the temporary closure of a Highway may occur at a later date without re-submitting a request in accordance with subsection 5(9).
+(2025-164)
 1. The General Manager may identify additional residents, businesses, tenants, facilities and organizations to be notified by a permit holder or person responsible for Road Activity before work pursuant to a Road Cut permit, Temporary Road Closure, Complex Temporary Construction-related Encroachment Permit or Road Activity is commenced.
 1. Where the General Manager advises a permit holder or person responsible for Road Activity of the need to identify additional residents, businesses, tenants, facilities and organizations under subsection 5(9), the permit holder or person responsible for Road Activity shall notify in accordance with subsections 5(4), 5(5) and 5(6), or as directed by the General Manager.
 1. A permit holder or person undertaking Road Activity shall maintain for a period of two years following the work: